iQuad427/TOR_Network_Python/README.md

 ### Address already in use

-When you want to initialize a node on an already used address some troubles appear, its is therefore recommended to check if the ip address is available.
+When you want to initialize a node on an already used address some troubles appear, its is therefore recommended checking if the IP address is available.
-If some port are already used you can directly change them in "the main.py" file or even change the kernel node in the "node.py" file.
+If some ports are already used you can directly change them in the "main.py" file or even change the kernel node ones in the "node.py" file.

-It is also recommended when a launching error occur to wait a bit so that the socket have the time to shut down.
+It is also recommended when a launching error occur to wait a bit so that the socket have the time to shut down by themselves.

 > Note : on MACOS you have to first allow the connection on your different local
 > IP address by using the following command ```sudo ifconfig lo0 alias 127.0.0.X up```